lnealer/Mobius/README.md

 # Mobius

 ## Overview
 This is a simple front-end project designed to retrieve data from the Mobius API for bills of material and display that data.
 This is done mostly with javascript and some HTML.
+This project was tested and run in Chrome

 ## Scripts